 Am I required to have a music interview?

-The only music majors that require an interview are music education and composition.
+The only music major that requires an interview is composition.
 If you would like to meet with our music faculty in any of the other departments please contact cua-music@cua.edu to schedule an appointment.
 To schedule an interview with the undergraduate admission office please call 202-319-5305 or 800-673-2772.

 Is it better to have an in-person audition than submit online?